The following are a list of tropers, their avatars and the tropes that can be used to describe said avatars.

 Lighter and Softer: Their relationship with each other compared to before.
-It helps that Sayaka learned of the events of previous timelines from Madoka, so much of the source of their original animosity has been neutralized.
+It helps that Sayaka learned of the events of previous timelines from Madoka prior to meeting Homura in the Room dimension, so much of the source of their original animosity has been neutralized.
 They still clash on occasion, though not to murderous extents as Homura had before.
+Usually.

 Odd Friendship: Chiefly as a result of being the only two Magical Girls around, by and large.
 All five main Magical Girls have shown up in the Room at some point, but of the other three Madoka appears and disappers way before everyone else, and though Kyoko and Mami have also shown up in the Room a few times they have returned to Mitakihara in a matter of days while these two haven't.
 Mami and Yukari Yakumo, AKA Kreimhild Gretchen turned sane thanks to Ran and Chen lampshaded how close the two have become despite their previous relationship in Mitakihara.

 The Promise: In addition to Homura's promise to protect Madoka per canon, Sayaka has promised to help Homura and Madoka meet again.
 Their dinner with Yukari may or may not count, but regardless Sayaka has also promised that this Homura wouldn't turn into Homucifer in their quest to defeat the Incubators' trap.

 Tropes applying to Homura

 Anti Anti Christ: Homura doesn't want to become Homucifer, but she fears there may be no other way to save Madokami from the Incubators' trap.

 Be All My Sins Remembered: Especially her murdering of Oriko Mikuni in the four or five timelines immediately following the events of the namesake manga.
 Homucifer made a run at exploiting this: